How to appear in Google AI Overviews

 Multi-source corroboration.
 AIO draws quotes from multiple sources in a single summary.
 Contradicting the consensus will not get you cited unless you bring strong authority signals.

-On schema: Google's docs say no AIO-specific schema is needed, and we have tested that.
+On schema specifically: Google's docs say no AIO-specific schema is needed, and we have tested that.
 Article, Organization, Product, and FAQPage schemas still help traditional Search ranking which feeds AIO.
 The full walkthrough is in schema.org markup for AI citations in 2026.

 Gemini 3 and the November 2025 Search deployment